 Police will generally want to talk to the target of the accusation.

 You should not talk to police at all, without first consulting a lawyer experienced in sex crimes defense.
-You should avoid doing many things.
+Moreover, you should avoid doing many things.
 A few things can help the situation.
-You should thoroughly review these with your paid legal counsel.
+And you should thoroughly review these with your paid legal counsel.

 You should hire a lawyer early.
 But if you haven’t yet, the best sex crime attorney should be retained immediately after charges are filed.